markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/06/02/theosophy/index.md

 ![Freedom](./IMG_0406.jpg)

-Although the society’s motto is “There is no religion higher than Truth”, the fact that they seem to accept pretty much any spiritual belief without good evidence suggests that the truth is not particularly important to them.
+Although the society’s motto is "There is no religion higher than Truth", the fact that they seem to accept pretty much any spiritual belief without good evidence suggests that the truth is not particularly important to them.
 In a way it felt like the members were tourists, dabbling in spiritual ideas without actually committing to them beyond maybe just learning the basics and memorising a few quotes.

 ![Objects](./IMG_0406.jpg)